zensqlmonitor/influxdb-zabbix/README.md

 # influxdb-zabbix
 Gather data from Zabbix back-end and load to InfluxDB in near real-time for enhanced performance and easier usage with Grafana.

-As InfluxDB provides an excellent compression rate (in our case: 7x), this project could be used also to archive Zabbix backend.
+As InfluxDB provides an excellent compression rate (in our case: 7x), this project could be used also to archive Zabbix data.

 ## Getting Started